 Uniform Statewide Building Code; security of certain records.
 Clarifies that while information contained in engineering and construction drawings and plans for any single-family residential dwelling submitted for the purpose of complying with the Uniform Statewide Building Code (§ 36-97 et seq.) or the Statewide Fire Prevention Code (§ 27-94 et seq.) shall not be subject to disclosure to the public under the Virginia Freedom of Information Act (§ 2.2-3700 et seq.), such information shall not be deemed confidential.
-01/19/18 House: Assigned GL sub: Subcommittee #2 City Position: Support HB 689 Human trafficking training standards; DCJS to establish for law-enforcement.
-Patrons: McQuinn, Boysko, Cole, Lindsey, Plum, Rodman, Simon, Tyler and Watts Summary as introduced: Department of Criminal Justice Services; human trafficking training standards.
-Requires the Department of Criminal Justice Services to establish compulsory training standards for lawenforcement personnel involved in criminal investigations or assigned to vehicle or street patrol duties to ensure that law-enforcement personnel are sensitive to and aware of human trafficking offenses and the identification of victims of human trafficking offenses.
+02/05/18 House: Read third time and passed House BLOCK VOTE (98-Y 0-N) 02/06/18 Senate: Referred to Committee on General Laws and Technology Notes: City Position: Support HB 689 Human trafficking training standards; DCJS to establish for lawenforcement.
+Patrons: McQuinn, Adams, D.M., Boysko, Cole, Hope, Lindsey, Plum, Rasoul, Rodman, Simon, Tyler and Watts Summary as introduced:

+Department of Criminal Justice Services; human trafficking training standards.
+Requires the Department of Criminal Justice Services to establish compulsory training standards for law-enforcement personnel involved in criminal investigations or assigned to vehicle or street patrol duties to ensure that law-enforcement personnel are sensitive to and aware of human trafficking offenses and the identification of victims of human trafficking offenses.
 The bill also requires that such training standards, as well as model policies on human trafficking that the Department is already required to establish, be developed with the assistance of an advisory committee consisting of representatives of state and local law-enforcement officials, attorneys for the Commonwealth, circuit and district courts, social services and human services organizations, and local school districts.
-01/15/18 House: Assigned MPPS sub: Subcommittee #2 City Position: Support HB 709 Zoning; violation penalties.
+01/25/18 House: Subcommittee recommends striking from docket (5-Y 0-N) Notes: City Position: Support HB 709 Zoning; violation, penalties.